RiccardoChen/HTML-CV/README.md

 A personal CV project built using pure HTML.

 ## Features
-* 100% Semantic HTML5 with some Inline CSS
+* 100% Semantic HTML5 with some Inline and Internal CSS
 * No external CSS or JavaScript used
 * Clean and accessible structure